ansys/pyedb/doc/source/getting_started/installation.rst

 Install offline from a wheelhouse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using a wheelhouse can be helpful if you work for a company that restricts access to external networks.
+Using a wheelhouse can be helpful if you work for a company that restricts access
-Wheelhouses for CPython 3.7, 3.8, and 3.9 are available in the releases for PyEDB v1.0
-and later for both Windows and Linux.
-From the `Releases <https://github.com/ansys/pyedb/releases>`_
+to external networks.
+A wheelhouse is a ZIP file containing all needed packages.
+Having a single file eases the security review of the package content and allows for
+easy sharing with others who need to install it.

-page in the PyEDB repository, you can find the wheelhouses for a particular release in its
+On the `Releases <https://github.com/ansys-internal/pyansys-edb/releases>` page of the PyEDB repository,
-assets and download the wheelhouse specific to your setup.
+the **Assets** area shows the wheelhouses that are available.
+After downloading the wheelhouse for your setup,

-You can then install PyEDB and all of its dependencies from one single entry point that can be shared internally,
+extract the files to a folder and run the command for install PyEDB and all of its dependencies
-which eases the security review of the PyEDB package content.
+from your Python terminal, providing the full path to the ZIP file as an argument.

-For example, on Windows with Python 3.7, install PyEDB and all its dependencies from a wheelhouse with code like this:
+For example, on Windows with Python 3.7, install PyEDB and all its dependencies from a
+wheelhouse with code like this:

 .. code::

     pip install --no-cache-dir --no-index --find-links=file:///<path_to_wheelhouse>/PyEDB-v<release_version>-wheelhouse-Windows-3.7 pyedb

-Upgrade PyEDB to the latest version
+Update PyEDB to the latest version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: bash